teemtee/tmt/docs/overview.rst

     Overall maximum time in seconds to clone a git repository.
 By default, the limit is not set.

+TMT_REBOOT_TIMEOUT
+    How many seconds to wait for a connection to succeed after guest reboot.
+    By default, it is 5 minutes.

 .. _step-variables:

 Step Variables